fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `mysql`: SSH host, specify only to connect via an SSH tunnel (do not use a load balancer).
 	- Service `mysql_azure`: SSH host, specify only to connect via an SSH tunnel (do not use a load balancer).
 	- Service `mysql_rds`: SSH host, specify only to connect via an SSH tunnel (do not use a load balancer).
+	- Service `opendistro`: SSH host, specify only to connect using an SSH tunnel (do not use a load balancer).
+	- Service `opensearch`: SSH host, specify only to connect using an SSH tunnel (do not use a load balancer).
 	- Service `oracle`: SSH host, specify only to connect via an SSH tunnel (do not use a load balancer).
 	- Service `oracle_ebs`: SSH host, specify only to connect via an SSH tunnel (do not use a load balancer).
 	- Service `oracle_hva`: SSH host, specify only to connect via an SSH tunnel (do not use a load balancer).